memgraph/docs/docs/import-data/json/load-json-file.md

 ```

 <details>
-  <summary>After you ran the above query, the graph in Memgraph should look like this:</summary>
+  <summary>After you execute the above query, the graph in Memgraph should look like this:</summary>
   <div>
     <img src={require('../../data/import-data/load_json_file_from_path.png').default}/>
   </div>